spamhaus/spamassassin-dqs/README.md

 #### Instructions for SpamAssassin 4.0.0+

-Please note that these rules have been tested by a limited number of people.
-They must be considered as a BETA.
-If you encounter any problem, and before reporting a bug, be sure that you are running the very latest SpamAssassin 4.0.x version.
+Be sure that you are running the latest 4.0.x version of SpamAssassin.

 First, configure your DQS key.
 Assuming your key is `aip7yig6sahg6ehsohn5shco3z`, execute the following commands: